Dane WalkerDirector, Contract Services

-Dane is the Manager of Contract Services at EdgeLink, responsible for assessing and evaluating potential partnerships, contract negotiations, budget consultation, new business development, account maintenance and public relations.
+Dane is the Director of Contract Services at EdgeLink, responsible for assessing and evaluating potential partnerships, contract negotiations, budget consultation, new business development, account maintenance and public relations.

 Prior to joining EdgeLink, Dane worked for eight years as the Northern California and Pacific Northwest Scouting Supervisor for the St. Louis Cardinals.
 He facilitated public relations between the St. Louis Cardinals and his territory, determined value for potential prospects, and led contract negotiations with agents of drafted prospects in a period that included the Cardinals’ 2004 National League Championship and 2006 World Series title.
 Before becoming a scout, Dane played professional baseball for seven years in the Oakland Athletics organization.